djipco/webwelder/README.md

 working when the TouchDesigner window is minimized.

 * If the connection between client and server goes through a firewall, TCP port 9980 will need to be open.
-You can also try to change the port to 80 which is often allowed to let web traffic pass.
+You can also try to change the port to 80 which is often allowed by default to let web traffic pass through.

 ## Citing this Software in Research